AxelDietrich/dependency-analyzer/README.md

 ### **Dependency Analyzer**

 Simple NodeJS CLI app that reads a websites.csv (present inside the project) and analyzes the size in bytes and dependencies of the specified websites, either via local file system or HTTP urls.
-Modify this file in order to specify your target websites.
+Modify this file, respecting the given format, in order to specify your target websites.

 ##### **How to use:**